Xe/site/blog/vlang-update-2020-06-17.markdown

 Accordingly, the documentation still claims that memory management is both a work in progress and has (or will have, it's not clear which is accurate from the documentation alone) perfect accuracy for cleaning up things at compile time.
-Let's run my favorite test, the "how much ram do you leak compiling hello world" test.
+Every one of these posts I have run a benchmark against the V compiler, I like to call it the "how much ram do you leak compiling hello world" test.
 Last it leaked `4,600,383` bytes (or about 4.6 megabytes) and before that it leaked `3,861,785` bytes (or about 3.9 megabytes).
 This time:

 ```
 $ valgrind ./v hello.v